ikbalarslandev/hamampass/README.md

 ## Community and Next Steps 🎯

-We're currently working on a redesign of the application, including a revamp of the codebase, so Documenso can be more intuitive to use and robust to develop upon.
+We're currently working on a core functionality of the app so Hamampass can be more intuitive to use and robust to develop upon.

 - Check out the first source code release in this repository and test it.
 - ⭐ the repository to help us raise awareness.